HYDROCARBON PUBLISHING COMPANY

 A member of the Hydrocarbon Analytics Group

-Throughout the world, crude and liquid product prices are rising as the global economy continues to recover from widespread demand destruction.
-Furthermore, there is an increasing presence of heavy crudes on the market; these crudes are typically sold at a discount, but require additional upgrading.
-As a result, many refiners have been focusing on technology suitable for upgrading these discounted, heavy feedstocks.
+The increased presence of heavy crudes on the market has led many refiners to focus on technology suitable for upgrading these discounted, heavy feedstocks.
 Coking is a major bottom-of-the-barrel upgrading process whose popularity has risen steadily in response to heavier crude supplies and the dwindling demand for residual fuel oils.
 This process converts heavy feedstocks such as vacuum residuals, heavy cracked gas oils, and decanted oils into gas, LPG, relatively low-boiling distillates, and solid coke.
 Furthermore, petroleum coke, a byproduct of coking, is finding use in a variety of markets throughout the industrial sector.
 Historically, strong gasoline markets and diverse outlets for petroleum coke made delayed coking the most prolific residue upgrading technique; however, some of these market factors are changing as diesel demand is outpacing gasoline and some outlets for petcoke have or will come under scrutiny with new SOX and CO2 regulations.
 Operational improvements and technical advances must be applied by refiners to support continued growth of coking technology as it is utilized in plants dealing with difficult feedstocks, tight production margins, demanding efficiency standards, and stringent environmental constraints.

 As the worldwide crude slate shifts to heavy and extra-heavy refinery feeds, refiners will need to take advantage of various bottoms upgrading techniques to cut deeper into the crude barrel to yield valuable distillate products.
 Many of these technologies have been around since the 1950s or even earlier and have reached commercial maturity.
 Some of the more advanced processes have recently evolved as modifications of conventional processes to deal with the increased resid contents of incoming feeds.
 Finally, the development of highly integrated processing schemes has aided refiners in economically processing resid streams.